zanechua/website/src/posts/05-universal-server-build.md

 ### CPU

-I have no problems with the ES CPU except the ES CPU does prevent you from upgrading the bios on the motherboard to anything about v2.1 if I'm not mistaken.
+I have no problems with the ES CPU except the ES CPU does prevent you from upgrading the bios on the motherboard to anything above v2.1 if I'm not mistaken.
 But hey, if it works, it works.
 You don't really need to upgrade the bios if nothing is broken.
 Who needs security patches that decrease performance in a homelab environment. 🤔

 ### Memory